Milhousito/Lipid-Droplet-Analysis/README.md

 69 setAutoThreshold("Default dark"); in the case that will be our preference

-The main goal of this automated analysis is the analysis of various parameters (fluorescence intensity, area, etc.) of a BODIPY stain to detect lipid droplets based on detection of the number of cells and number of lipid droplets  bysize.
+The main goal of this automated analysis is the analysis of various parameters (fluorescence intensity, area, etc.) of a BODIPY stain to detect lipid droplets based on detection of the number of cells and number of lipid droplets  by size.

 First you´ll need to export all the images contained in the proprietary format Leica  file  (*. lif) to a universal manageable  format such as *. tif  in the same directory